digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-15.md

 #### Hugo Daniel Macedo
 * A new release of into-cps should be out soon containing the dependencies upgrades by Kristoffer and bug fixes.

+#### Claudio Gomes
+* Some holidays last week.
+* Started working on an FMU dynamic model for model checking.
+* Checked Jim's paper.

 ## Sub-projects status